-There are big changes happening with Genworth Life Insurance.
+There are big changes happening with GLIAC Life Insurance.

-You might be feeling very worried if you have you have a Genworth life insurance policy.
+You might be feeling very worried if you have a Genworth life insurance policy.

 Should you jump ship and go to another company now?